WorldWideDestruction/WorldWideDestruction/README.md

-Learnt Python for a while but I'm moving to learning c++ and maybe start playing around with unity, this place is probably where I'll manage the things I make
+Learnt Python for a while but I'm moving to learning c# and maybe start playing around with unity, this place is probably where I'll manage the things I make